Bengal Cat Temperament & Personality

 The Bengal is known for being a high-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 8-15 lbs and lifespan of 12-16 yrs, the Bengal requires thoughtful care tailored to their specific breed characteristics.
+8-15 lbs body size, 12-16 yrs expected life — and the Bengal has particular breed-specific care realities worth learning up front, not in reaction to problems.
 Choosing a Bengal means preparing for a 12-16 yrs companionship with a cat whose high nature and short coat define the rhythm of daily care.

 Family Compatibility

 Choosing a Bengal means preparing for a 12-16 yrs companionship with a cat whose high nature and short coat define the rhythm of daily care.
-Bengals with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Bengal work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 - Size: medium (8-15 lbs)